 - Unplug other USB devices and peripherals while charging.

 - Not USB nor Wireless charging are close to wall socket charging in regards to speed.

-That should conclude it.
+That should conclude our article on the topic of how to make a laptop charge a phone faster.
 Make sure to share your questions or suggestions with our readers.
 You can do so in the comments section below.